N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 └── mining.sh
 ```

-Now, in order to build our docker container we are going to write a file called `Dockerfile` that will contain all the instruction to create the docker image.
-The original building instructions specific to ethminer can be found on the [`docs/BUILD.md`](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md) file of the ethermine repo.
+Now, in order to build our Docker container, we are going to write a file called `Dockerfile`.
+This file will contain all the instruction to create the docker image.
+The original instructions specific to ethminer can be found on the [`docs/BUILD.md`](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md) file of the ethermine repo.

 In our Dockerfile, we first start by writing the following line that allows us to use a premade image from Nvidia containing the drivers as a base image, on top of which we will install the drivers.
-As you can see here our docker image will have the driver version `460.73.01`.
+As you can see here, our docker image will have the driver version `460.73.01`.

 ```Dockerfile
 FROM nvidia/driver:460.73.01-ubuntu20.04
 ```
 Then we update the sources and install the necessary dependencies to build ethminer.\
-The environment variable `DEBIAN_FRONTEND` is here to prevent `apt-get` from asking us questions since the installation process is supposed to be unatended.
+The environment variable `DEBIAN_FRONTEND` is here to prevent `apt-get` from asking us questions since the installation process is supposed to be unattended.
 That is also why we add `-y` : to accept without further input from `apt-get`
 ```Dockerfile
 RUN apt-get update && \
     DEBIAN_FRONTEND=noninteractive apt-get install kmod git cmake perl gcc g++ wget --no-install-recommends -yq
 ```

-We fetch the cuda install script, run it and finaly delete it in the same `RUN` statement to prevent the addition of a lot of useless layer in the creation of the docker image.
+We fetch the CUDA install script, run it and finaly delete it in the same `RUN` statement.
+This prevents the addition of a lot of useless layer in the creation of the docker image.
 Here we download CUDA version `11.4.2`
 ```Dockerfile
 RUN wget --no-check-certificate https://developer.download.nvidia.com/compute/cuda/11.4.2/local_installers/cuda_11.4.2_470.57.02_linux.run && \
     sh cuda_11.4.2_470.57.02_linux.run --silent --toolkit --no-man-page --no-opengl-libs && \